sgmurphy/wordpress-plugins/password-protected/readme.txt

 = 2.6.3 =
 - New - Added Freemius SDK integration.
 - New - Added functionality to login with transient if the cookies are blocked.
-- Fix â€“ Fixed Redirect Issue from excluded page to password protected page.
+- Fix – Fixed Redirect Issue from excluded page to password protected page.

 = 2.6.2 =
-- Fix â€“ Parse error related to PHP version 7.2
+- Fix – Parse error related to PHP version 7.2

 = 2.6.1 =
-- Fix â€“ Parse error related to PHP version 7.2
+- Fix – Parse error related to PHP version 7.2
 - Update - Link to official Google Re-captcha documentation

 = 2.6.0 =